The shadow of a Thurston geodesic to the curve graph: Background

 Let \s be a connected oriented surface of genus $g$ with $p$ punctures with $3g+p-4 \ge 0$.
 By a curve on \s we will mean an essential simple closed curve up to free homotopy. \emph{Essential} means the curve is not homotopic to a point or a puncture of \s.
 For two curves $\alpha$ and $\beta$, let $\I(\alpha,\beta)$ be the minimal intersection number between the representatives of $\alpha$ and $\beta$.
 Two distinct curves are disjoint if their intersection number is 0.
 A \emph{multicurve} on \s is a collection of pairwise disjoint curves.
 A \emph{pair of pants} is homeomorphic to a thrice-punctured sphere.
 A \emph{pants decomposition} on \s is a multicurve whose complement in \s is a disjoint union of pairs of pants.

 We define the \emph{curve graph} \cc of \s as introduced by Harvey \cite{Har81}.
 The vertices of $\cc$ are curves on \s, and two curves span an edge if they intersect minimally on \s.
-For a surface with $3g+p-4 > 0$, the minimal intersection is 0; for the once-punctured torus, the minimal intersection is 1; and for the four-times punctured sphere, the minimal intersection is 2.
+For a surface with $3g+p-4 > 0$, the minimal intersection number is 0; for the once-punctured torus, the minimal intersection number is 1; and for the four-times punctured sphere, the minimal intersection number is 2.
 The curve graph of a pair of pants is empty since there are no essential curves.
 By an element or a subset of \cc, we will always mean a vertex or a subset of the vertices of \cc.

-Assigning each edge of \cc to have length 1 endows a metric structure on \cc.
+Assigning each edge of \cc to have length 1 endows \cc with a metric structure.
 Let $\dS(\param,\param)$ be the induced path metric on $\cc$.
 The following fact will be useful for bounding curve graph distances \cite{Sch06}: for any $\alpha, \beta \in \cc$,

 By \cite{MM99}, for any surface \s, the graph $\cc$ is hyperbolic in the sense of Gromov.
-More recently, it was shown contemporaneously and independently by \cite{Aou12, Bow13, HPW13, CRS13} that there is a uniform $\delta$ such that of $\cc$ is $\delta$--hyperbolic for all \s.
+More recently, it was shown contemporaneously and independently by \cite{Aou13, Bow13, HPW13, CRS13} that there is a uniform $\delta$ such that $\cc$ is $\delta$--hyperbolic for all \s.